 Can I create a logo for my business?

 Yes. (*See the note on logos below)

 I am a graphic designer.
-Can I create logos, websites or other products for my clients?
+Can I create logos, or other items for my clients?

 Yes.
 However, the client must ultimately get a license of their own to use the typeface in their materials, even if they aren’t creating them or editing them.

 Can I temporarily distribute the font to a printer, designer or developer?

 Yes, but read the license carefully regarding the requirements of such an arrangement.

 Can I modify the outlines in my artwork to make it how I want it?